ember-learn/ember-blog/source/2019-07-12-the-ember-times-issue-106.md

 import Model, { attr, belongsTo, hasMany } from '@ember-data/model';
 ```

 Previous styles of import will be deprecated in a future release.
 Don't worry.
-A codemod and lint rules will be available to help you migrate your code.
+Before that happens, a codemod and lint rules will be available to help you migrate your code.

-We encourage you to learn today about [Ember Data packages in 3.11](https://emberjs.github.io/rfcs/0395-ember-data-packages.html) and the plan to [use Embroider to tree-shake Ember Data](https://github.com/emberjs/data/issues/6166).
+We encourage you to learn today about [Ember Data packages in 3.11](https://emberjs.github.io/rfcs/0395-ember-data-packages.html) and the exciting plan to [use Embroider to tree-shake Ember Data](https://github.com/emberjs/data/issues/6166).

 ---